adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 Profile
 =======

-As a player, all fields are editable and persist after refreshing the browser
+As a player, all fields are editable and persist after refreshing the browser [complete]

 As a player, if I start typing in the race field, OGL data auto-completes